jsrl/2025-llm-zoomcamp-homework/01-intro/README.md

 """.strip()
 ```

-Now use the context you just created along with the "How do I execute a command in a running docker container?" question
-to construct a prompt using the template below:
+Now use the context you just created along with the "How do copy a file to a Docker container?" question to construct a prompt using the template below:

 ```
 prompt_template = """